CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Phase_1_Report.md

 ## About My Project

 My project focuses on making the process of working with CircuitVerse easier and more efficient.
 The main goal is to simplify setting up the development environment and working with the code.
-Additionally, I aim to enhance the test cases and improve the continuous integration (CI) workflow, which will ultimately reduce the time required for code review by maintainers.
+Additionally, Our aim to enhance the test cases and improve the continuous integration (CI) workflow, which will ultimately reduce the time required for code review by maintainers.

 In the first phase, we have covered